OsqNie/cranberry/README.md

 ![logo](/utils/img/cranberry.png)

-Cranberry is a versatile sandbox and framework for developing, learning, and evaluating machine learning (ML) features and algorithms, as well as for replicating research.
+Cranberry is a versatile sandbox and framework for developing, learning, and evaluating ML and AI features and algorithms, as well as for replicating research.
 It is built with a focus on easy modifiability, clean architecture, and a structured design, making the development of new functionalities straightforward.

 Table of Contents
 1. Introduction